 This is the Nautilus Ref.
 3800/1 from 1992.
 The very first Nautilus was introduced in 1976 as the Ref.
 3700.
 In 1980, a women’s size and a midsize version were added to the lineup.
 This is that midsize variant.
-And you know what, it might just be the most elegant within the history of the model.
-Measuring in at 37,5mm, this is just about the perfect size for any wrist.
+And you know what, it might just be the most elegant in the history of the model.
+Measuring 37,5mm, this is just about the perfect size for any wrist.

-The watch has been serviced by Patek Philippe and comes with 2022 service papers & Extract of Archive.
+The watch has been serviced by Patek Philippe and comes with 2022 service papers & Extract of the Archive.

 This blue Nautilus, a Gerald Genta design icon, is now available at Amsterdam Watch Company.

 Got your attention?
 We’re here to help.

 To truly understand the Patek Philippe Nautilus, we have to start at the quartz crisis of the late 1960’s.
 After Seiko launched its first quartz movement, dark clouds gathered over Switzerland’s traditional watchmaking industry.
 Watches could now be more accurate, easier to maintain and above all: much, much cheaper.
 Asian quartz watches flooded the market and the Swiss houses had to respond.